BrianFarnhill/ScalingWebApps/guides/1-start.md

 4. [Review configuration of Serverless API components, incorporate it in to the load tests](4-serverless.md)
 5. [Conclusion](conclusion.md)

-Begin by signing in to your AWS account and browsing to CloudFormation.
+Begin by signing in to your AWS account, selecting the US West (Oregon) region, and browsing to CloudFormation.
 You will see a template called "PlayerStartTemplate" that has been deployed.
 Go in to it and review its outputs, you will see a number of important URLs here:

 ![A screenshot of the URLs](images/start-1.png)